matty147/Tic_tac_toe/README.md

 The two main parts of the application are:

-- `Board` object - handles all actions related to the board (placing pieces, checking if anybody won, etc)
+- `Board` object - handles all actions related to the board (placing pieces, checking if anybody won, etc.)
 - `Program` object - handles communication with the user and game turns.
 Uses the `Board` object.

 See next section for more detail.